 The human rights situation in Tibet is concerning, particularly restrictions on freedom of religion and belief, and restrictions on freedom of assembly and association.

-I understand that the UK regularly urges China to respect all fundamental rights across the People's Republic of China, including in Tibet, in line with the Chinese constitution and the international frameworks to which it is a party.
-The Foreign Secretary raised the issue of human rights on his visit to China in the summer.
+The UK regards the Tibet Autonomous Region as part of the People's Republic of China, and it consistently urges China to respect all fundamental rights across the People's Republic of China, including in Tibet, in line with the Chinese constitution and the international frameworks to which it is a party.

-The UK raised a range of its priority concerns at China's Universal Periodic Review which took place at the beginning of November, including raising human rights in Tibet specifically in the advance questions the UK submitted to the process.
+The UK raised its concerns at China's Universal Periodic Review which took place in November last year, including raising human rights in Tibet specifically in the advance questions the UK submitted to the process and in its statement.

 I will continue to follow this closely.